mattgam/MillRightMegaVDocs/source/section_04_z_assembly_onto_x_plate/index.rst

 .. image:: section_4c_X_plate.png
    :width: 50%

-1. Take 2 M4x10mm screws and put the nylock washers on them
+1. Take 2 M4x10mm screws and put the split-lock washers on them flush to the screw head

-   .. note:: Note I was missing the nylock washers so I sourced regular `stainless m4 locking washers <https://www.homedepot.com/p/Everbilt-4-Piece-M4-Stainless-Steel-Metric-Lock-Washer-842408/204993667>`_ from Home Depot.

 2. Pass each screw thru the X-Plate from the side with the V-Wheels to the side with the screw heads